Seatbelt rules

 • Talk to your doctor about your reason for requesting a seatbelt exemption certificate

-• If satisfied that you meet the criteria, you and your doctor should complete form F2690.
+• If satisfied that you have a medical condition or disability that impacts your ability to wear a seatbelt correctly or at all, you and your doctor should complete form F2690

 • Your certificate must: